kedar-bhumkar/PAPA-frontend/replit.md

-# PAPA - Events, Calendar, Research, Expenses, Investments & AI News Showcase Application
+# PAPA - Events, Calendar, Research, Expenses, Investments, AI News & Scraped Data Showcase Application

 ## Overview
-A visually stunning React application designed to showcase events, calendar items, research insights, financial expenses, investment portfolios, and AI news.
+A React application showcasing events, calendar items, research insights, financial expenses, investment portfolios, AI news, and scraped data.
 It fetches data from a Supabase database and presents it in an animated carousel interface.
 The application features a modern design with dark/light theme support, smooth animations, and a distinctive gradient title, aiming to provide a clear and engaging overview of personal data.
+The project aims to deliver a visually stunning and highly functional application that consolidates diverse personal information into an accessible and intuitive format.

 ## User Preferences
 - Keep the fonts (Inter and Manrope)